contactgokul/belly-Button-biodiversity/README.md

 Also completed the plotting for the Weekly Washing Frequency

-Deploy the Flask app to Heroku https://belly-button-biodiversity-sgs.herokuapp.com/
+# Deployed the Flask app to Heroku
+https://belly-button-biodiversity-sgs.herokuapp.com/